maeklong/maeklong.github.io/Juniper/JNCIA-Cloud.md

 + A VNF is a virtual entity that can be launched and managed.
 + **Feedback : Virtualized network functions (VNFs) include all virtual entities that can be launched and managed from the Juniper Device Manager (JDM)**

+### NFV containers
++ NFV containers usually provide fewer functions than VM-based VNFs.
++ **Feedback : With container architecture, many services and functions of the original operating system are lost, as the operating system is no longer deployed with the services.
+The key focus of this software structure is to enable the desired services without the overhead of deploying a platform that provides a suite of services that may not be used.
+This introduces the concept of microservices.
+With microservices, resource requirements on the underlying host are greatly reduced, as are deployment times and**

 ### VNFs and NFV
 + VNFs include all virtual entities that can be launched and managed from the Juniper Device Manager.
 + NFV incorporates cloud and virtualization technologies to drive new network services with elastic scale and automation.